abhi6174/parrot_horoscope/README.md

 ### The Solution (that nobody asked for)
-For those people who uses the traditional parrot based astrology this website can be accessible.
+For those people who uses the traditional parrot based astrology this website can be useful.
 ## Technical Details
 ### Technologies/Components Used
 For Software:
 - HTML,CSS ,JAVASCRIPT

-For Hardware:
-- [List main components]
-- [List specifications]
-- [List tools required]

 ### Implementation
 For Software: